SAP/wdio-qmate-service/README.md

 Qmate Service is a custom WebdriverIO service built in TypeScript for testing web applications and APIs.

 ## Pages
-Please find our official and more detailed documentation [here](https://sap.github.io/wdio-qmate-service/).
+Please find our official and more detailed documentation <a href="https://sap.github.io/wdio-qmate-service/" target="_blank">here</a>.

 ## Installation
 To install the latest version of the service, simply execute the following command: